lehcimcramtrebor/es-theme-forever/README.md

 In all views, choose between original video ratio or stretched.
 For example, a vertical arcade game in streched mode will display in 4/3 full screen, in original mode it will display at original vertical format in middle of screen.

-**System info frame:**

-When overlay display is off, choose between back transparent, plain or invisible frame in back of systeminfo.

 **Raspberry light mode:**